dif3dgela/dif3dgela.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        DIF 3D Gela
+        DIF3D Gela
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The DIF3D gela is is a creative playground where students can explore, experiment, and build with 3D technologies.

   - block: collection
     content:
-      title: Latest News
+      title: Projects
       subtitle:
       text:
       count: 5